Azure/MachineLearningNotebooks/how-to-use-azureml/deployment/accelerated-models/finetune-ssd-vgg/README.md

 from finetune.model_saver import SaverVggSsd
 ```

-2. Registering the model in your AzureML workspace (created as described in this [README](../README.md))
+2. Registering the model in your AzureML Workspace (created as described in this [README](../README.md))
 3. Converting the model to ONNX format to make it accessible to an FPGA device.
 4. Creating a Docker image from the model.
 5. Deploying in the cloud.
 In the above example, the resulting container is deployed as a Web Service.

-The above notebook shows all the above steps as well as has additional cells that show how to test the deployed service.
+The above notebook demonstrates all these steps as well as has additional cells that show how to test the deployed service.